IVSoftware/multi-display-diagram/README.md

 [![screen selector splash][1]][1]

-When one of the buttons is clicked, copy the location and size of the display that has been clicked.
+When one of the buttons is clicked, copy the location and size of the display that has been clicked to the Main Form.

 ___
 ```csharp